 - At the end of the cooking time, remove the packet from the oven.
 Open the top to allow steam to escape, and allow the garlic to cool slightly until it's comfortable to handle.

-- To get the good stuff out, hold the head of garlic over a bowl and just squeeze - the cloves will just slide right on out - like squeezing a tube of toothpaste.
-If you've cooked the garlic the longer time, it'll be ready to mash with a fork if you wish to use it as a paste.
+- To get the good stuff out, hold the head of garlic over a bowl and just squeeze—the cloves will just slide right on out—like squeezing a tube of toothpaste.
+If you've cooked the garlic for a longer time, it'll be ready to mash with a fork if you wish to use it as a paste.
 Or if they're still firm they can be easily chopped.
-Or - just eaten whole.
+Or just eaten whole.
 My kids will sneak individual cloves from the batch, burning their fingers and mouths, and not caring a bit.